AI Crawler Overview 2026: All AI Bots, User Agents and robots.txt Settings

 Apple – Apple Intelligence

 Crawler for Apple Intelligence and Siri.
 Has become significantly more relevant with iOS 18 and macOS Sequoia.
-Can be controlled separately from the normal Applebot.

 User-Agent: